Menu

 Serving Suggestions

 Need some good ideas for sides and appetizers?
 I’ve rounded up a few that I think you will love.
-They’re easy, healthy and delicious!
+They’re easy and delicious!

-• Egg Drop Soup: A takeout favorite, Egg Drop Soup has a light, nourishing flavor thanks to the broth, and a satisfying texture thanks to oodles of ribbony eggs.
-Best of all?
-It’s easy, fast, and fun to make!
+• Egg Drop Soup: A takeout favorite, Egg Drop Soup has a light, nourishing flavor thanks to the broth and a satisfying texture thanks to oodles of ribbony eggs.

 • Crab Rangoons: Another yummy takeout-inspired side dish, these Crab Rangoon Wontons are crispy, crunchy, and full of creamy crab filling.